 Albuquerque Truck Accident Lawyer

 When another person or entity is responsible for your injuries, they should bear the costs of your burden.
-That’s why it’s crucial that you seek experienced legal counsel just after your accident.
+That is why it is crucial you seek experienced legal counsel just after your accident.
 Fortunately, help is right around the corner at Dominguez Law.
 Attorney Paul Dominguez is a strong advocate for his clients, and he offers compassionate and personalized legal representation aimed to ensure that your rights are asserted.
-If you’ve been hurt in a trucking accident, contact our Albuquerque truck accident lawyers to find out more about your legal options.
+If you have been hurt in a trucking accident, contact our Albuquerque truck accident lawyers to find out more about your legal options.

 Unlike a standard-sized car, the size and weight of a tractor-trailer greatly increases the potential for severe injury or death when involved in a crash.
-As such, it’s crucial that truck drivers be properly trained to operate such a massive vehicle.
-Likewise, they’re responsible for ensuring that the truck is properly maintained and inspected at regular intervals.
+As such, it is crucial that truck drivers be properly trained to operate such a massive vehicle.
+Likewise, they are responsible for ensuring the truck is properly maintained and inspected at regular intervals.

-If these regulations aren’t met, you may be able to retain compensation for the ensuing property damage, medical expenses, lost wages, and psychological effects experienced as a result of the negligent driver or trucking company.
+If these regulations are not met, you may be able to retain compensation for the ensuing property damage, medical expenses, lost wages, and psychological effects experienced as a result of the negligent driver or trucking company.

 Even without considering the increased chance of severe injuries, truck accidents are sometimes trickier to handle than a standard car accident, especially when it comes to determining liability.
 In a regular passenger vehicle crash, while there are exceptions, liability will either sit with you or the other driver.
 Accidents with commercial vehicles, on the other hand, can involve a multitude of at-fault parties.
 Depending on the distinct circumstances involved, any of the following groups may be held responsible for a commercial vehicle accident: